annieyuhsinhsu/Data-Local-Fiscal/README.md

 ## File: 2006_classification_manual.pdf

-1. Provide the definition of each fiscal variable and the measurement issues.
+1. Define each fiscal variable and the measurement issues.

 ## File: methodology_for_summary_tabulations.xls